-If You Experience the Following Life Event Then, You Can You change from part-time to full-time employment or full-time to part-time employment Medical and Dental Options and Vision Insurance: Add coverage for your eligible spouse/Company- recognized Domestic Partner and eligible dependent or yourself; stop coverage for your eligible spouse, eligible dependent, or yourself.
-You cannot change benefit options at this time, unless you have elected a reduced schedule (flex time).
+If You Experience the Following Life Event Then, You Can You change from part-time to full-time employment or full-time to part-time employment Note: Long Term Disability Plan, as noted here, does not apply to TWU-Represented employees, as their Long Term disability coverage is offered by their union. ■ Medical and Dental Options and Vision Insurance: Add coverage for your eligible spouse/Company- recognized Domestic Partner and eligible dependent or yourself; stop coverage for your eligible spouse, eligible dependent, or yourself.
+You cannot change benefit Options at this time, unless you have elected a reduced schedule (flex time).
 Company-recognized Domestic Partners and their dependents may be eligible for HMOs.
-Contact your HMO for eligibility - eligibility is determined by the HMO. • Optional Short-Term Disability Insurance Benefit: Start coverage; however, this coverage applies to the employee only.
-Long-Term Disability Plan: Start or stop coverage; however, this coverage applies to the employee only. • Voluntary Term Life Insurance Benefit: Start or stop coverage for your eligible spouse and/or dependent, or increase or decrease existing coverage.
+Contact your HMO for eligibility - eligibility is determined by the HMO.
+Optional Short-Term Disability Insurance Benefit: Start coverage; however, this coverage applies to the employee only.
+Long Term Disability Plan: Start or stop coverage; however, this coverage applies to the employee only.
+Voluntary Term Life Insurance Benefit: Start or stop coverage for your eligible spouse and/or dependent, or increase or decrease existing coverage.
 Spouse Term Life Insurance Benefit: Start or stop coverage.
 Child Term Life Insurance Benefit: Start or stop coverage.
-Accidental Death & Dismemberment (AD&D) Insurance: Start or stop coverage for your eligible spouse/Company-recognized Domestic Partner, your dependent, or yourself; increase or decrease existing coverage. • Flexible Spending Account Benefits: Start or stop Flexible Spending Accounts; increase or decrease Flexible Spending Account contributions.
-Company- recognized Domestic Partners and the dependents of Company-recognized Domestic Partners are not eligible to participate in FSAs.
-You die Continuation of Coverage: Your eligible dependents or spouse/Company-recognized Domestic Partner should contact your manager/supervisor, who will coordinate with a Survivor Support representative in HR Services to assist with all benefits and privileges, including the election of Continuation of Coverage, if applicable.
+Accidental Death &amp; Dismemberment (AD&amp;D) Insurance: Start or stop coverage for your eligible spouse/Company-recognized Domestic Partner, your dependent, or yourself; increase or decrease existing coverage. • Flexible Spending Account Benefits: Start or stop Flexible Spending Accounts; increase or decrease Flexible Spending Account contributions.
+Company-recognized Domestic Partners and the dependents of Company-recognized Domestic Partners are not eligible to participate in FSAs.
+You die ■ Continuation of Coverage: Your eligible dependents or spouse/Company-recognized Domestic Partner should contact your manager/supervisor, who will coordinate with a Survivor Support representative in HR Services to assist with all benefits and privileges, including the election of Continuation of Coverage, if applicable.